GitTarochan/GitTarochan/README.md

 - 😄 I'm often referred to as Taro-chan.

-- ⚡ Fun fact: As a child, I had a strong aversion to wasabi and insisted on having sushi without it.
+- ⚡  As a child, I had a strong aversion to wasabi and insisted on having sushi without it.
 However, one day, I accidentally consumed a lot of wasabi and became hooked on its spicy kick.
 Now, wasabi is an essential part of my sushi experience!
 It's fascinating how our tastes can change.